 Food that heals

-In 2017, the Eni Foundation launched a food safety project involving the cities of Myothit, Magway and Minhla, in the Magway region.
-The initiative, set to end in 2020, aims to improve agricultural and irrigation-based water services and to ensure a safe supply of drinking water, adequate sanitation and quality healthcare for some 600,000 people.About the project
+In 2017, the Eni Foundation launched a nutrition project involving the cities of Myothit, Magway and Minhla, in the Magway region.
+The initiative aims to supporting the Magway regional authorities following the national plan to fight malnutrition, for integrated improvement on: agriculture extension services and irrigation water safe water supply and sanitation services primary health care services.About the project

 invested in the project

 We are committed to protecting the environment by following the most highly respected international guidelines in the field and have adopted a policy whereby we manage our interaction with the land as best we can.
 We implement various measures to avoid or at least minimise the impact of our operations in conjunction with various NGOs and institutions.
 We have dedicated chapter 6 of our longform entitled "Examples of application at operational sites" to the application of how we operate in Myanmar and Congo.Discover longform

 flora species endemic to Myanmar